Module aws_lambda_powertools.metrics.provider.datadog

 Propagate error received

-def serialize_metric_set(self, metrics: List | None = None) ‑> List
+def serialize_metric_set(self, metrics: list | None = None) ‑> list

 Serializes metrics